 Bendy Bones (B-Bones) are an easy way to replace long chains of many small rigid bones.
 A common use case for curved bones is to model spine columns or facial bones.

 Blender treats the bone as a section of a Bézier curve passing through the bones’ joints.
-Each Segments will bend and roll them to follow this invisible curve representing a tessellated point of the Bézier curve.
+Each of the Segments will bend and roll to follow this invisible curve representing a tessellated point of the Bézier curve.
 The control points at each end of the curve are the endpoints of the bone.
 The shape of the B-Bones can be controlled using a series of properties or indirectly through the neighboring bones (i.e. first child and parent).
 The properties construct handles on either end of the bone to control the curvature.